jdoleary/Spellmasons/docs/TasksCurrent.md

 # Monday
-- improve: let units die all the way before the next spell is cast
 - RECORD NEW CLIPS FOR TRAILER
     - Show targeting spells, separate from the UI hiding
     - Spells to show: